tituschewxj/silagazette/README.md

 ## User Guide

-The user guide can be found [here](https://tituschewxj.github.io/law-gazette-blog-project/).
+The user guide for maintaining posts on the website can be found [here](https://tituschewxj.github.io/silagazette/).